Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 When to Get Tested

-Even if you’ve been fully vaccinated and have no symptoms of COVID-19, you should get tested three to five days after your last exposure to the infected individual, per the CDC.
+Even if you’ve been fully vaccinated and have no symptoms of COVID-19, you should get tested at day five after your last exposure to the infected individual, per the CDC.

-“If an immunocompromised person is a household contact of an individual who tests positive for COVID-19, they should closely monitor for the development of any signs or symptoms of COVID-19 and get tested as soon as possible — but within a few days — after the start of symptoms,” says Dr. Ramirez.
+“If an immunocompromised person is a household contact of an individual who tests positive for COVID-19, they should closely monitor for the development of any signs or symptoms of COVID-19 and get tested after the start of symptoms,” says Dr. Ramirez.
 “If they do not have symptoms, then they should get tested about 3 to 5 days after their last contact with the person who tested positive.”

-Your doctor may recommend additional testing prior to ending isolation in both instances.
+Your doctor may recommend additional testing prior in both instances.